 I needed to invent an appropriate framework upon which to build the game design.
 The new game needed to provide a richer experience than the original, with more opportunities to explore and to make decisions.
 Furthermore, I wanted the game to include the real geographic details of the Oregon Trail – a factor that the original game model could not accommodate.
 I would have to envision a complete new framework for the game – but initially, I had no idea as to how I would do this.

 As the project began, our core team consisted of five people.
 In addition to me (Philip Bouchard), there was also John Krenz (lead programmer), Charolyn Kapplinger (lead artist), Shirley Keran (research), and Bob Granvin (additional programming).
 All five of us played active roles in the early brainstorming and planning for the product, although MECC eventually moved Bob to a different project that needed his attention.
 And so the five of us began a project that became MECC’s biggest effort to date, lasting a total of 10 months, from October 1984 to the end of July 1985.
-By the end of the project, our team (which had grown to include additional members) had created the most important educational software product of the 1980s.
+By the end of the project, our team (which had grown to include additional members) had created what soon became the most famous educational software product of the 1980s.

 As we began work on the project in October 1984, it soon became obvious that my most pressing challenge was to invent a strong underlying framework for the game.
-My first step was to decide what to retain from the original game, and I soon chose five essential features:
+My first step was to decide what to retain from the original game, and I soon chose five essential features: hunting, the risk of dying, resource management, random events, and purchasing supplies.

 However, the new framework needed to support a game that was much deeper than the original.
 In particular, it needed to support two principal changes from the original game: